MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/itoa-s-itow-s.md

 ## Example

 This sample demonstrates the use of a few of the integer conversion functions.
-Note that the [`_countof`](countof-macro.md) macro only works to determine buffer size when the array declaration is visible to the compiler, and not for parameters that have decayed to pointers.
+The [`_countof`](countof-macro.md) macro only works to determine buffer size when the array declaration is visible to the compiler, and not for parameters that have decayed to pointers.

 ```C
 // crt_itoa_s.c